isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-flea-eggs-look-like-on-a-dog/index.md

 ##  Conclusion

-Fleas will lay their eggs around the dog's hips and fur - but since the eggs are not sticky they'll [fall off from the pet into carpeting](https://pestpolicy.com/where-do-fleas-lay-eggs/) or the dog's resting areas. - Flea eggs will look like tiny specs on the dog's body - and they could be invisible in most cases since they're small-sized and will be seen using some microscope.
+Fleas will lay their eggs around the dog's hips and fur - but since the eggs are not sticky they'll [fall off from the pet into carpeting](https://pestpolicy.com/where-do-fleas-lay-eggs/)or the dog's resting areas. - Flea eggs will look like tiny specs on the dog's body - and they could be invisible in most cases since they're small-sized and will be seen using some microscope.